 The Plan defines the state of the assets as at 30 June 2021, together with the 20-year funding required to achieve Council's adopted asset performance targets and asset management activities over a 20-year planning period.

 1.2 Current State of Council's Assets

-An overview of the number and value of swimming pool and caravan park assets covered by the Plan is presented in Table 1 below.
+An overview of the number and value of building assets covered by the Plan is presented in Table 1 below.